telerik/kendo-ui-core/docs/controls/charts/sparkline/overview.md

 * Label formatting matched to the granularity
 * Grouping of categories into base units and series aggregates

-Specifying categories of type Date will switch the axis to date mode.
+Specifying categories of type `Date` switches the axis to a date mode.
+The automatic mode selection can be overridden by specifying `type: "Date"`.

-The automatic mode selection can be overriden by specifying `type: "Date"`
+#### Base units

-##### Base Unit
+##### Default configuration

-The default base unit is determined from the smallest duration between categories.
+The default base unit is determined by the smallest duration between categories, as demonstrated in the example below.

-For example:
+###### Example

     categoryAxis: {
         categories: [new Date(2005, 0, 1), new Date(2006, 0, 1)]